1 Corinthians 6:19-20 · 1 Corinthians · Updated April 25, 2026

 Summary

-This passage from 1 Corinthians is part of a letter written by the Apostle Paul to the early Christian church in Corinth.
-It addresses how believers should view their bodies in relation to their faith.
-The church in Corinth was dealing with various moral and ethical issues, and Paul aims to guide them by reminding them of key spiritual truths.
-The passage opens with a rhetorical question that emphasizes the sacredness of the human body as a dwelling place for the Holy Ghost, a gift from God.
+The passage from 1 Corinthians is a letter by the Apostle Paul to the early Christian church in Corinth.
+It discusses how believers should view their bodies in relation to their faith.
+Corinth faced various moral and ethical issues, and Paul aims to guide them by reminding them of key spiritual truths.
+The passage begins with a rhetorical question that emphasizes the sacredness of the human body as a dwelling place for the Holy Ghost, a gift from God.

 In verse 6:19, Paul asks the Corinthians if they are unaware that their bodies are temples of the Holy Ghost, indicating that this spirit resides within them.
 He emphasizes that this gift is from God and that, as a result, they do not belong to themselves.
-Moving to verse 6:20, Paul states that they have been "bought with a price," implying a transaction or sacrifice that has been made for them.
+In verse 6:20, Paul states that they have been "bought with a price," implying a transaction or sacrifice made for them.
 Consequently, he instructs them to glorify God with both their bodies and spirits, since they belong to God.

 Chiastic structure